 - Analyze the influence of market structure on profitability and loss.

-Determine ways to create non price barriers to entry based on market structure.
+- Determine ways to create non-price barriers to entry based on market structure.

-Determine ways to increase product differentiation based on market structure.
+- Determine ways to increase product differentiation based on market structure.

-Determine ways to reduce costs for an organization.
+- Determine ways to reduce costs for an organization.

 - Determine the economyâs stage in the business cycle.

 Credit Markets and Globalization

-Apply economic concepts in making business decisions.
+- Apply economic concepts to make business decisions.